dockercask/dockercask/README.md

 xephyr X11 screen using `xsel`.
 When one of the clipboards change the other clipboard will be updated.
 This update will also persist to any other running xephyr windows.

+### chrome

+Chrome and Chromium do not run without `--no-sandbox` and are very unstable with both intel and nvidia cards.

 ### slack